PestoVerde/Getting-and-Cleaning-Data-course-project/CodeBook.md

 Tidy data contains 180 rows (30 volunteers by 6 acrivities) with 66 measurement plus two columns with ids and activities.
 It is a result of running  "run_analysis.R" script of R language, which can be found in this repo.
 The script do the following:

-* download raw data file, unzip it and remove it to keep directory clean.
+* downloads raw data file, unzip it and removes it to keep directory clean.

-* read two sets (test and train) from raw data and combine them into one data set.
+* reads two sets (test and train) from raw data and combines them into one data set.

-* add columns with the id of  volunteers and activities they perform
+* adds columns with the id of volunteers and activities they perform

 * extracts only the measurements on the mean and standard deviation for each measurement.